RESEARCH

 -

 Natural products to enhance anti-tumor immunity: We have found that protein-bound polysaccharide (PSK), a hot water extract from Trametes Versicolor, has potent TLR2 agonist activity.
 PSK inhibits tumor growth in a CD8 T cell and NK cell-dependent manner.
-PSK also enhanced human NK cell function and augments HER2-targeted monoclonal antibody therapy.
-This finding is being translated into an upcoming clinical trial in breast cancer patients testing the combination of PSK , trastuzumab, and HER2-targeted CD4 peptide vaccine.
+PSK also enhances human NK cell function and augments HER2-targeted monoclonal antibody therapy.
+This finding is being translated into an upcoming clinical trial in breast cancer patients testing the combination of PSK, trastuzumab, and HER2-targeted CD4 peptide vaccine.